Layr-Labs/eigenlayer-contracts/docs/multichain/destination/CertificateVerifier.md

 ```

 Updates the operator table with new `operatorInfos` and `operatorSetConfig`.
 All operators and weights are written to storage.

+Note that updating operator tables for a `referenceTimestamp` that is less than the latest reference timestamp is not possible.
+Thus, operator tables cannot be updated retroactively.
+AVS developers should keep this in mind when building their off-chain signature aggregation logic.

 *Effects*:
 * Stores the number of operators at `_numOperators[operatorSetKey][referenceTimestamp]`